sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **professor_add_section** : Allows the professor to add their sections
       - *Inputs:* Professor NetID, Section Code, Section Name, Start Date, End Date, @Variable for message
       - *Outputs:* Message: 'Successs' or condition not met

+  - **professor_get_incomplete_reviews** : Returns the students who haven't completed a specific peer review
+      - *Inputs:* Section Code, Review Type
+      - *Outputs:* Student NetIDs of students who have incomplete peer reviews

+  - **professor_edit_timeslot** : Allows the professor to edit a student's timeslot
+      - *Inputs:* Student NetID, Timeslot Date ('YYYY-MM-DD'), Updated Description, Updated Duration, and a variable to hold the error message
+      - *Outputs:* Error Message: 'Success' or a description of which condition it violated

 *Disclaimer*: For a professor to initialize everything at the start of the semester they need to do it in this order:
   - professor_add_section